Bulk and Skull: Power Rangers Zeo

 Perhaps Bulk and Skull's greatest achievement during their time in the series occurred during this season.
 In the "King for a Day" two-parter, they're accidentally trapped in Prince Gasket's prison while looking for a lost Tommy.
 They encountered another prisoner, a reptilian alien named Tritor, who believed them to be great heroic warriors that Gasket had abducted.
 The duo play up this façade and end up being part of Tritor's plan to free the other prisoners.
 They get to defeat a squad of Cogs, while Tritor manages to destroy both the brain drain machine that had been used on Tommy and the other prisoners, and the generator to the forcefield that trapped Gasket's hostages in the Machine Arena and prevented the Rangers from morphing.
 Before dropping them back on Earth, Tritor says that they will be legends and honored on his homeworld of Horath which they have just helped save.
 Nobody believes their later tale, except for Tommy, Katherine and Jason who overhear them boasting about it.
 However, thinking they are just being further mocked, the duo storm off.

 Near the end of Zeo, Bulk and Skull take a test for their detectives licenses.
 A monster attack occurs during the test, but the duo believe it to be part of the exam to see if they can "concentrate under fire".
 They manage to take the test during the entire attack, even as the office falls apart around them.
 When Detective Stone presents them with their results, they are initially pleased that they passed.
-Detective Stone then reveals that normally they would have failed, but they examiners gave them extra points for completing the test during the monster attack.
-This ends up shocking the two as they realize the attack was real and they could've died.
+Detective Stone then reveals that normally they would have failed, but the examiners gave them extra points for completing the test during the monster attack.
+This ends up shocking the two as they realize the attack was real and they could have died.

 Zeo concluded with Bulk and Skull accepting an offer to work for an agency in France on a top secret mission, They departed much to the dismay and frustration of Stone.
 This major plot point was dropped without explanation in between Zeo and filming of Turbo: A Power Rangers Movie.
-The main reason being was that Zeo was originally the last series the duo were set to appear on, with a spin-off show being planned.
-However, this would be cancelled.